AmirTamj/Intuen_BomgarDeployment/README.md

 fi
 ```

-On Packages script tab, import postinstall.sh and bomgar.dmg as additional resource
+On Packages, go to the script tab and import "postinstall.sh" and "bomgar.dmg" from the project folder.
 ![Screenshot1](images/screen1.png)

-Command+B to build the package.
+Use Command+B or build menu to build the package.

+## Deploy the package with Intune
 Create a new Intune MacOS app and select PKG